 If you have hammertoe, you should change into a more comfortable shoe that provides enough room for your toes.
 Exercises such as picking up marbles may strengthen and stretch your toe muscles.
 Nevertheless, it is important to seek assistance from a podiatrist in order to determine the severity of your hammertoe and see which treatment option will work best for you.

-If you have any questions please feel free to contact our office located in Bentonville, AR .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Bentonville, AR .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.